-The administration's commitment to enhancing the state's effective use of technology is evidenced, in part, by the establishment of the Information Technology Capital Investment Program (Sec 2a of Public Act 12-189) with an allocation of $50M in FY13-14 and current allocations in FY14-16 of $50M and $25M (Public Act 13-239).
+The administration's commitment to enhancing the state's effective use of technology is evidenced, in part, by the establishment of the Information Technology Capital Investment Program:

-Backgound and Goals of the Information Technology Investment Fund
+Background and Goals of the Information Technology Capital Investment Program

 The State’s Information Technology (IT) infrastructure consists of a wide array of systems, many of which are aging and no longer meet all modern-day business needs.
 These vast decentralized systems are complex and fragmented and are very challenging to maintain securely.
 In addition, these systems often cannot work and communicate effectively with each other.
 Historically, funding for information technology projects or initiatives has been approached at the program or agency level.
 This has inhibited the ability to promote collaboration between common business functions which often span several agencies and/or programs.

 The rapidly changing pace of technology provides significant opportunities to transform how government provides its services.
 The challenge for the State has been that it is too costly to seek to fix or upgrade all of its technology systems on an individual basis.
 The state must seek to leverage its investments in technology by taking an enterprise-wide approach, wherever possible, to funding projects.
-Therefore, a major goal of the Information Technology Capital Investment Fund (the “Program”) is to invest in and create systems that are interoperable and that involve shared services and applications.
+Therefore, a major goal of the Information Technology Capital Investment Program (the “Program”) is to invest in and create systems that are interoperable and that involve shared services and applications.